 Gabor Mate on how our childhood shapes every aspect of our lives (Motherkind podcast)

-Also the book Adult Children of Emotionally Immature Parents, Dr. Lindsay Gibson, is on fire.
+The book Adult Children of Emotionally Immature Parents, Dr. Lindsay Gibson, is on fire (hear her on Therapy Chat).

 On Shifting Toward Nonviolence